elastic/elasticsearch-ruby/README.md

 Rake task to build Elasticsearch from the cloned source (use `rake elasticsearch:update` to update the repository):

+**Note**.
+If you have gems from elasticsearch family installed system-wide, you must make sure to prepend the rake command with `bundle exec`.
+Otherwise, whenever required, system gems will take presedence over local (development) ones.

 ```
 rake elasticsearch:build
 ```